mkirchner/linked-list-good-taste/README.md

 <b>Figure 1</b>: Singly linked list of integers.
 </p>

-Numbers are arbitrarily chosen integer values and arrows indicate pointers.
+Numbers are arbitrarily chosen, integer values and arrows indicate pointers.
 `head` is a pointer of type `list_item *` and each of the boxes is an instance of an `list_item` struct, each with a member variable (called `next` in the code) of type `list_item *` that points to the next item.